 - Using structured data – additional code which can be added to a website to help search engines understand it better and use advanced display techniques.For example, you can mark up your ecommerce store’s product prices in such a way that they actually appear in search results.

-Hopefully this has given you a good overview of the four main areas of SEO.
+Hopefully this has given you a good overview of the main areas of SEO.
 Revisit our blog next week where we will explore technical SEO in more detail (or like our Facebook page to get notified when it has been published).
-The first of this 4-part series.
+The first of this multi-part series.
 See you soon!